-Where Class A & B devices are considered to be less risky and moderate devices, for which the application to manufacture has to be filed to the State Licensing Authority.
-Whereas Class C &D are considered to be high and very High-risk devices and the application for these has to be filed to the Central Licensing Authority of India.
+Where Class A & B medical devices are considered to be less risky and moderate devices, for which the application to manufacture has to be filed to the State Licensing Authority.
+Whereas Class C and D medical devices are considered to be high and very High-risk devices and the application for these has to be filed to the Central Licensing Authority of India.

 Eligibility Criteria for Medical Devices Registration/Import

 The provisions related to activities such as Import, manufacture, sale and distribution of medical devices have been regulated under the provisions of the Drugs & Cosmetic Act 1940 & Rules 1945.
 Therefore, any person/firm/enterprise, etc. holding a wholesale drug license and/or manufacturing license issued under the Drugs and Cosmetics Act, 1940 and Rules 1945 could make an application for Registration and import of medical devices into India.